devark28/alu-recipes-web/README.md

     -   Cooking instructions
     -   Recipe category, area, and tags
     -   Link to a YouTube tutorial (if available)
+-   **Search Recipe:** A text input on every page allows the users to find their favorite recipe by name
 -   **Responsive Design:** The application is designed to be responsive and work well on various screen sizes.
 -   **Error Handling:** The application handles API errors gracefully and displays user-friendly messages.